What's inside.

 Every function class on the LC syllabus.

 Linear, quadratic, cubic, higher-degree polynomial, rational, trigonometric, exponential, logarithmic, surd, and absolute-value.
-Nested expressions like sin(2x) + x/3 plot correctly.
+Nested expressions like sin(2x) + x/3 are handled.

 - DomainChosen automatically, or set by you